buttermarkets/cfm-v1/README.md

 doesn't have a canonical deployment (for now, only mainnet and Gnosis Chain have some).
 We use these contracts for testing purposes as well.

-`CFMRealityAdapter` implements an adapter pattern to access RealityETH from our contracts, with a normalized interface (we want to later enable oracle agnosticity).
+`FlatCFMRealityAdapter` implements an adapter pattern to access RealityETH from our contracts, with a normalized interface (we want to later enable oracle agnosticity).